jemekite/p2pool-deepcoin/README.md

 Running Deepcoin P2Pool:
 -------------------------
-To use P2Pool, you must be running your own local quarkbard.
+To use P2Pool, you must be running your own local deepcoind.
 For standard configurations, using P2Pool should be as simple as:

      python run_p2pool.py --net deepcoin